-Standard Eye Examination for Adults
+Eye Examinations for Adults

-Our standard eye examination starts with a discussion about your eye health in general and if you have any specific concerns.
+We offer both private and NHS eye examinations.
+Every eye examination starts with a discussion about your eye health in general and if you have any specific concerns.
 If you are a new patient, we will take a detailed history of your general health and eye health to date so that we get a clear picture of your needs.
 We check your vision by asking you to read down the letter chart – or there’s a picture chart for children.
 We will use this, as well as other detailed tests, to assess your accurate prescription.
 Part of the examination will test your binocular function – how well your eyes work together.

 If your tests indicate that your vision needs some correction, we will talk to you about the options available – contact lenses or glasses – and can then pass you on to our dispensing opticians to look at the best options for your specific needs.

-Standard Eye Examination for Children
+Eye Examinations for Children

 Eye examinations are FREE for children up to the age of 16 (19 if in full-time education).
 When your child comes in for an examination, we simply fill out an NHS form for you to sign.
 If your child needs glasses, they are entitled to free lenses.